Last updated:

 Cron emails

 By default, an email is sent every time a cron job runs.
 If that is what you want, make sure that the email address shown on the Cron Jobs page is correct.
 If you don’t want to receive cron emails then you can redirect the cron job’s output to /dev/null.
 This is a special file that has a single purpose: to delete everything that is sent to it.
-We will show you an example shortly.
+I will show you an example shortly.

 Cron intervals

 Next, you need to define how often you want the cron job to run.
 Cron jobs use five fields that define the interval.
 Helpfully, you can select various common settings from the Common Settings drop-down menu.
-I want the cron job to run once an hour, which is one of the pre-defined options.
+I want the cron job to run twice an hour, which is one of the pre-defined options.

 Cron commands